MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT.

 OUR COMMITMENT – HOW WE’LL BUILD ON WHAT WE ARE DOING YEAR ON YEAR

-Our CSR board meets quarterly to ensure we continue to drive our agenda forward.
-We have recently established a working group with representatives from across our businesses who will meet regularly to update on progress and continue to drive our commitment to combatting modern slavery and human trafficking in the year ahead.
+Our CSR board will continue to drive our agenda forward and maintain our commitment to combatting modern slavery and human trafficking in the year ahead.

 This statement has been approved by the Shop Direct CSR board and our Group CEO, who will review and update it annually.